 A little about glutamate in our body

 Glutamate is an amino acid that plays a vital role in our body.
 Of all the neurotransmitters (chemical messengers between nerve cells) we have in our body, glutamate is the most plentiful.
 And, it likely plays an important role in migraine as it’s considered an excitatory neurotransmitter.
-As you may have already learned, people with migraine tend to have an overly-responsive or especially excitable nervous system.
-It is thought that our migraine brain reacts too strongly and negatively to ordinary, benign stimulation compared to a person not prone to migraine attacks.
+As you may have already learned, people with migraine tend to have a hyper-responsive or especially excitable nervous system.
+It is thought that our migraine brain reacts strongly and negatively to ordinary, benign stimulation compared to a person not prone to migraine attacks.

 Foods high in glutamate